Bipin8singh/practise/README.md

 # practise
-This is only for some testing
+This is only for testing projects only.
-asdf